 -

-Click the arrow button to roll the dice
+Click the Arrow Button to roll the dice

 -

-Note the dice number
+Observe the dice number

 -

-Move player using arrow keys
+Move using arrow keys

 -